Poker Alice was a strong, independent woman at a time when women had few options in life.

 It appears that sometime during the 1880s, Alice moved to the growing town of Georgetown, Colorado, where she gambled.
 She also likely made the short trip to Silver Plume to gamble.
 Around this time, Alice claimed to have made trips for gambling opportunities in Trinidad, Alamosa and even Oklahoma.
 Along the way, she met other well-known gambling women with names like Madame Mustache, Poker Nell, China Mary and Bowlegged Mary.
 By 1890, Alice was headed back to Colorado to explore new boomtowns.

 It was 1891 when Alice, nearly 40 years old, made the tough journey over the San Juan Mountains to the new mining town of Creede, Colorado.
 Throughout that year, people poured into town, and gambling tables were even set up in the streets.
-By the end of the year, the former head of the D&RG Railroad (David Moffat) completed a rail line into Creed, and Creede soon had a busy railroad station.
+By the end of the year, the Moffat Tunnel had been finished, and Creede established a busy railroad station.
 The town continued to grow and a town of equal size, named Bachelor, sprung up on the mountain beside Creede.
 Alice often traveled up to Bachelor to gamble.
 She also met interesting characters such as Soapy Smith, who had been driven out of Denver for his criminal activities and ended up a local crime boss in Creede.
 One of Soapy's criminal plans involved stealing a profitable hoax called, "the petrified man."

 Alice also became friends with a man named Bob Ford.
 Bob ran a saloon out of a tent and Alice would deal cards there.
 Unfortunately for Bob, he was also known as the man who shot Jesse James.
 Jesse James was an outlaw, but he also had many friends.
 According to Alice, she saw Bob having a drink in his saloon one evening when a man came in and shot Bob dead.
 This didn't change her mind about living in Creede, however, a fire destroyed much of the town in 1892, and she decided to move on.